Fed up with Today’s Politics? Demand Ethical Campaigns

 Hana Callaghan is the director of the Government Ethics Program at the Markkula Center for Applied Ethics.
 Recently, the Ethics Center launched a free massive open online course (MOOC) on ethical voting that gives voters the tools to identify ethical campaigns and candidates.

 The issue is timely, given the upcoming November midterm elections.
 We sat down with Callaghan to discuss the objectives of the course; an edited version of that interview is below.
-To learn more or register, click here.
+To learn more, click here.
+SCU alumni can register for an exclusive version of the course here.

 Why is it important to have ethical campaigns?